mokarakaya/machine-learning-and-python-notes/statistics/4-power_analysis.md

 - Power: 80% (Standard)
 ## Calculations
 - Z-value for 95% confidence (two tailed test): 1.96
+- We use two tailed test because we don't know if group A or group B is better.
+  - Use one tailed test only if you know one of the groups is better.
 - Z-value for 80% power: 0.84

 - Baseline conversion rate CRo: 0.05